 Can you introduce yourself, and tell us a little about your role at Shoreditch Town Hall?

-My name is Kristína Munková, and I am currently studying for my MA in Creative Producing at the Royal Central School of Speech and Drama.
-As part of my course, I am doing a placement with Shoreditch Town Hall, specifically with the Cultural Programme team under the direction of Ellie Browning and Susannah Bramwell.
+My name is Kristína Munková, and I’m an emerging producer and theatre-maker based in East London.
+I’m currently studying for my MA in Creative Producing at the Royal Central School of Speech and Drama.
+As part of my course, I’m currently doing a placement with Shoreditch Town Hall, where I’m working closely with the Cultural Programme team under the guidance of Ellie Browning and Susannah Bramwell.
 For the most part, I am doing a lot of learning and I have the great privilege to be sharing knowledge with such wonderful people at Shoreditch Town Hall.

 What do you like to do when you’re not at work?